VincentBeges/head_up_display/README.md

 ### Resize image element
 Adding images in overlay using a ImageElement allow you to resize it.
-Note that it will slower a little the process because FFMPEG has to do the resize. **No automatic resize for now.**
+Note that it will slower a little the process because FFMPEG has to do the resize.

+**No automatic resize for now.
+TOFIX**
 ```python
 from head_up_display.template_elements.image_element import ImageElement